DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite-2/docs/gcc_wrappers/README.md

 }
 ```

 The code to generate that function looks like this.
-(We actually end up generating a redundant anonymous block enclosing the `for` loop, but that would be more convenient to work with were we generating a more complex function.)
+(We actually end up generating a redundant anonymous block enclosing the `for` loop, which can be more convenient to work with when generating more complex functions.)

 ```c++
 namespace gw {